Promoting health? It's all in the game

 The British schoolgirl was seven and a half when she was told she had the lifelong condition and, as a result, would need to prick and squeeze blood out of her own finger four times a day to check and register her blood glucose levels.

-Faced with blank refusals from a terrified child, Eleanor's parents got hold of the "Didget" monitor made by German drug maker Bayer (BAYGn.DE) .
+Faced with blank refusals from a terrified child, Eleanor's parents got hold of the "Didget" monitor made by German drugmaker Bayer .

 It comes with a game called "Knock 'Em Downs" and can be plugged into a Nintendo DS - the games console beloved of millions of children - and rewards the patient/player for regular blood updates by adding points and new features.